EricMFink/Residency/_pages/syllabus.md

  &nbsp; | &nbsp; | &nbsp;
  **Week 7** | May 8-12 | &nbsp;
  &nbsp; | Scheduling | Schedule individual conference with faculty supervisor for Week 8 ([calendly.com/emfink/](https://calendly.com/emfink/))
  &nbsp; | Activity | Attend 1-hour professional development activity (CLE program, one unit on Procertas, or other activity approved by faculty supervisor).
-See the NC Bar Association website ([ncbar.org](https://ncbar.org)) for CLE options (some are free for students).
+See the NC Bar Association website ([ncbar.org](https://ncbar.org)) for CLE options (some are free for students)
  &nbsp; | Report | Professional development
  &nbsp; | Forms | Time Log; Report: Professional development &nbsp; | &nbsp; | &nbsp;
  **Week 8** | May 15-19 | &nbsp;
  &nbsp; | Meeting | Individual conference with faculty supervisor (as scheduled above) by telephone or Zoom